znsio/specmatic-documentation/documentation/contract_tests.md

 #### Generative Tests

-As tt is evident that only valid values can be included in the dictionary. hence, generative tests will ignore the values in the dictionary for the key being tested.
+As it's evident that only valid values can be included in the dictionary. hence, generative tests will ignore the values in the dictionary for the key being mutated.
-The other keys will still be selected from the dictionary file if available; otherwise, random values will be generated.
+The other keys will still retrieve values from the dictionary if available; otherwise, random values will be generated.

-For instance, if you execute the aforementioned specification with generative tests enabled, the request will appear as follows:
+For instance, if you execute the specification with generative tests enabled, one of the request will appear as follows:
 ```shell
 POST /employees
 Accept-Charset: UTF-8